-Growing up, my main interests revolved around watching and rearing insects.
+Growing up, my main interests revolved around discovering, watching and rearing insects.
 In fact, the first book I ever wrote (in third grade) was about this subject.
 I wanted to be an entomologist and I was eager to learn as much as I could about the little crawly things that surround us.

 I also loved to read.
 My favorite books were the Babar the Elephant series and anything by Dr. Seuss.
-My parents had enrolled me in a book club and I always looked forward to getting a new book in the mail.
+My mother had enrolled me in a book club and I always looked forward to getting a new book in the mail.
 One of my all time favorite books as a kid was The King With Six Friends by Jay Williams.
 I recently found it again and like it as much as I did over forty years ago!

 I enrolled in the School of Visual Arts in 1977.
 Cartooning and advertising seemed to be the direction I was heading.
 But, as with the creative writing courses that I was also taking, the prospect of making a living in these fields was frightening!
 Aside from some of my teachers, I knew very few people who actually did this.

 I then knew what I wanted to do.

 I am an avid bird watcher and for two years I served as president of the New Haven Bird Club.
 I also created a county-wide survey on the bird population visiting our feeders in the winter, and a worldwide birding event called the "BIG SIT!".
 The BIG SIT! occurs every October and is a competition in which people try and see how many bird species they can count from their stationary circles within a 24 hour period.
 It now takes place in 12 countries!
 I've been involved in many conservation issues and served as president of the Killingworth Land Conservation Trust, and chairman of the Inland Wetlands Commission.
-In August of 1994, I cofounded the CT Butterfly Association.
+In August of 1994, I cofounded the CT Butterfly Association, and am current president.
 As much as I love butterfly watching, it's the moths that really shine for me and wrote a non-children's book titled Discovering Moths.
 Discovering Amphibians followed in spring 2006.
 In spring of 2008 I completed a field guide to identifying and recognizing the songs of crickets and katydids of the Northeast (Guide to Night Singing Insects of the Northeast - Stackpole Books - 2009).
 This was followed by Cricket Radio: Tuning In To the Night-Singing Insects - Harvard - 2011).